The Anvil User Interface is made up of components. Even Forms are a special kind of component.

 Form1 code must look like this:

-class Form1(Form1Template): # ... def handle_click(self, **event_args): # Any code you write here will run when the button is clicked
+class Form1(Form1Template): # ... def handle_click(self, **event_args): # Any code you write here will run before the button is clicked

 There’s a shortcut to create event handlers: you can click on the blue arrows next to the event to get a click handler automatically defined for you in code: